ParinVachhani/personal-site/content/post/setting-up-netlify-cms-on-hugo.md

 While `media_folder` specifies where uploaded files will be saved in the repo, `public_folder` indicates where they can be found in the published site.
 Depending upon your requirements you may edit the code:

 ```
-media_folder: "static/images/uploads" # Media files will be stored in the repo under static/images/uploadspublic_folder: "/images/uploads" # The src attribute for uploaded media will begin with /images/uploads
+media_folder: "static/images/uploads" # Media files will be stored in the repo under static/images/uploads
+public_folder: "/images/uploads" # The src attribute for uploaded media will begin with /images/uploads
 ```

 _Note: If `public_folder` is not set, Netlify CMS will default to the same value as `media_folder`, adding an opening / if one is not included. _